Boosting economic growth in the face of rising retirement

 Labour market dynamics post-retirement

 The exit of retirees from the labour force creates gaps, especially in knowledge-intensive sectors.
 These gaps result in increased demand for skilled workers, often leading to wage inflation.
 However, it also opens opportunities for younger workers and promotes the adoption of automation technologies.
 Moreover, the retirement wave demands adjustments in workforce planning and development strategies, urging companies to invest more in training and reskilling programs.
 The shift can stimulate economies by driving innovation in training methodologies and technologies.
-In regions like Thailand, where the effect of retirement on the economy is palpable, adaptation strategies could serve as a model for balancing labour market needs with the realities of an ageing population.
+Thailand’s retirement impact shows how adaptation strategies can balance labour market needs with an ageing population.

 The pension system and economic sustainability